pyeventsourcing/eventsourcing/README.md

 ## Possible Backwards-Incompatible Changes

-* Move base event classes off from abstract classes, so developers don't can't get confused with events defined on super classes that can't be retrieved from the event store, because they don't know which concrete class they pertain to.
+* Move base event classes off from abstract entity classes, so developers can't get confused with events defined on super classes that can't be retrieved from the event store, because they don't know which concrete class they pertain to.
 This would be a code change rather